karagol-taner/synaptic-vesicle-proteins-QTY/README.md

 - Evalutioanry analysis:
-  Required packages: Generalcorr, PResiduals, RVAideMemoire
+  Required packages: Generalcorr, PResiduals, RVAideMemoire Due to the high volume of input data and the nature of partial correlation analysis, the runtime of the code may be lengthy.
+For faster results, we recommend using a CPU cluster.

-  Note: Due to high input number and the nature of partial corelation analysis, the runtime of the code can take a long time.
-We recommend using CPU cluster for faster results.
+To run the analysis, source the following R scripts:
   ```R
   source("synaptic-vesicle-proteins-QTY/Consurf/R calculations/CONSURAlaninecause.r", chdir = TRUE)
   source("synaptic-vesicle-proteins-QTY/Consurf/R calculations/CONSURVTcause.r", chdir = TRUE)